-It’s holiday crunch time…there’s shopping to finish, gifts to wrap, treats to bake and cheer to spread.
-During this season of holiday gifting, there are a few things to remember when giving or receiving.
+It’s Holiday crunch time…there’s shopping to finish, gifts to wrap, treats to bake and cheer to spread.
+During this season of holiday gifting, there are a few things to remember when about Holiday gift etiquette when giving or receiving.

 Are gift certificates a do or don’t?

 Gift certificates are a definite “do” when done with care.
 For the person who has everything, giving them a gift certificate to a favorite store is a great gift giving option.
 Just make sure that the store you buy the certificate from is a good “fit” for the recipient.
 While I personally would love a gift certificate to Godiva Chocolate, my best friend would rather suck on a holiday rock.
 She hates chocolate (I know, I know, you are asking yourself, “What is wrong with her?”).
 If you want to play it safe, purchase a gift certificate from a big box store and let the receiver get lost in aisles and aisles of music, cosmetics, car care products and small appliances.
 Warning: This gift may not work for someone you are newly romantically involved with, but it certainly would work for someone you know well and feel certain would appreciate the gesture – me, just in case you care.

 How should I respond to receiving an unexpected gift when I have nothing to give in return?

 Here are a few things not to do:

 - Rifle through your closet and throw something in a used gift bag, write their name on a wrinkled enclosure card and pretend the gently used scarf was purchased specifically for them.

 - Without skipping a beat proceed to make up a crazy excuse about your car being in the shop and all the gifts being locked up in the trunk.

 - Come up with an equally lame story about how the gift you have ordered for them has been lost in the mail and you are waiting for a replacement.